microsoft/mu_basecore/BaseTools/Plugin/OverrideValidation/ReadMe.md

 When used as a command line tool, this tool takes the absolute path of workspace (the root directory of Devices repo) as well as the absolute path of overridden module's inf file and then generate a screen-print line for users to include in overriding modules in order to create override linkage.
 Check the required parameters by using the -h option for command line argument details.

+The override can also be used on the Active Platform DSC or the Flash Definition FDF defined by the DSC.

 ### Example

 Command to generate an override record: